Train-In-Blocks-Ltd/Landing/content/blog/world-water-day-2022.md

 ---
 Our bodies are made up by 70% of the stuff, so it figures the wonderful world of water should get its own moment in the national spotlight.

-We love how there's a national day for everything now, from women to tea, to dogs, babies, patron saints and water.
-Yes, there is indeed a World Water Day and this year it takes place today - 22nd March.
+We love how there's a national day for everything now, from women to tea, to dogs, babies and patron saints.
+Like me, I bet you didn't know there's a World Water Day and this year it takes place today - 22nd March.

-Of course, at TIB we're all too aware of just how important fresh water is - especially when it comes to fitness and a tough session of pumping the iron down the gym.
+Of course, at TIB we're all too aware of just how important water is - especially when it comes to fitness and a tough session of pumping the iron down the gym.

 In this piece, we'll look at the origins of World Water Day, the idea behind it, how to do your bit as well as how we can help you here at Train in Blocks.

-What is it?
+## What is it?

 World Water Day (WWD) is an annual United Nations observance day, first established in 1993 (www.un.org.en).
 Its aim is to highlight the importance of fresh water and to champion the use for sustainable management of freshwater resources.
 WWD celebrates water and raises awareness of the 2 billion people living without access to this most basic yet precious commodity whilst tackling the global water crisis.
 By the year 2030, WWD aims to support the achievement of Sustainable Development through water and Sanitation for all.

-How is it marked?
+## How is it marked?

 World Water Day is celebrated and marked around the world with a variety of events from economic forums, fundraising efforts, TV adverts, social media campaigns, competitions and educational activities.
 With climate change, the environment and ecosystem affect and result in the water-crises.
 Due to floods, drought, water pollution; vegetation, soil, rivers, and lakes are degrading.